 More of a prevention than a cure

 Top dressing potted plants with a 1-2 inches of coarse sand or small pebbles actually seems like a great way to deter adult fungus gnats from laying eggs.
-In theory, the layer of sand or pebbles will remain relatively dry despite waterings.
+In theory, the thick layer of sand or pebbles will remain relatively dry despite waterings.
 Even if the gnat were to lay eggs on them, the eggs would likely dry out before being able to hatch.

 Plant Isolation Or Encapsulation